byrneta/Computational-Fluid-Dynamics/README.md

 ## Diffusion PDE

 Finite difference approximation of a given couette flow between two parallel plates.
 The fluid has a constant kinematic viscosity and density.
 The upper plate is stationary and the lower one is suddenly set in motion with a constant velocity.
-Governing PDE is discretized using a first-order forward-time and second-order central space (FTCS) scheme.
+Governing partial differential equation (PDE) is discretized using a first-order forward-time and second-order central space (FTCS) scheme.

 See [Description](https://raw.github.com/byrneta/Computational-Fluid-Dynamics/master/diffusion/description.pdf)